IATI/IATI-Schemas/tests/README-tests.txt

 This directory contains unit tests for each of the IATI XML schemas.
-Inside each directory, there are two subdirectories:
+Inside each schema-specific directory, there are two subdirectories:

 should-fail/
         Invalid XML documents.